KolosKoblasz/tt07-mixer/docs/info.md

 ## External hardware

 Since the user have to bias the in_n and in_p ports with 900-950mV and apply a differential signal in the range of 20mV peak-to-peak I would say a custom interface PCB is needed to use the mixer.
-TO DO.
+TO DO later.